Timpone della Motta

-The Timpone della Motta is a hill two kilometers to the southwest of Francavilla Marittima in Calabria, Italy.
-It is an archaeological site which was inhabited since the Middle Bronze Age.
+The Timpone della Motta is a hill 2 km to the southwest of Francavilla Marittima in Calabria, Italy that was inhabited since the Middle Bronze Age.
 In the Iron Age the hill was the site of an Oenotrian settlement.
-Over time the settlement was transformed into an important sanctuary, which was notable as the site of the first known ancient Greek temples on the Italian Peninsula.
-The Oenotrians were influenced by the culture of the Greek colonists from nearby Sybaris, who eventually took over the site in the second half of the seventh century.
+The Oenotrians were influenced by the culture of the Greek colonists from nearby Sybaris, who eventually took over the site in the second half of the seventh century and transformed it into their acropolis and an important sanctuary, which was notable as the site of the first known ancient Greek temples of Magna Graecia on the Italian Peninsula.

 The hill was abandoned when the Bruttians conquered the region in the fourth century BC.

 Geography

-The hill has an elevation of 280 meters above sea level and overlooks the coastal plain of Sibari and the Gulf of Taranto.
-It is on the northern bank of the seasonal Raganello river.
+The hill is composed of Plio-Pleistocene fan-delta deposits containing thick beds of conglomerated river cobbles, which form its cap rock and several terraces along its slopes.
+With an elevation of 280 meters above sea level, it overlooks the coastal plain of Sibari and the Gulf of Taranto.
+It lies on the left (northern) bank of the seasonal Raganello river.
 Close to the hilltop is the acropolis, which was the location of a sanctuary with three temples.
 The acropolis was surrounded by a defensive wall.
-Several terraces with evidence of settlement are located further downhill and the Macchiabate necropolis lies at the foot of the hill.
+Several of the conglomerate-supported terraces have evidence of settlement and the Macchiabate necropolis lies at the foot of the hill but is separated from it by the Carnevale gully.
 The ancient Greek city of Sybaris was located at a distance of 15 kilometers to the southeast.

 History

 Oenotrian period

 The oldest remains belong to a Middle Bronze Age dwelling which stood on the later site of Temple V on the acropolis.
 During the Iron Age in the ninth and eight centuries BC the hill was the site of a large Oenotrian settlement.
 Archaeological evidence indicates that a weaving house stood at the site of the Bronze Age dwelling in this period.
 This building was three times the size of a contemporary native hut discovered on Plateau I and might have had a religious function as well.

 In the last quarter of the eight century BC this house and the other Oenotrian apsidal wooden dwellings on the acropolis were replaced by long rectangular wooden temples dedicated to Athena.
 The temples followed a Greek design but were constructed with native techniques.
-They were built around a plaza in the center, with Temple I to the northeast of the plaza, Temple V (built on the location of the weaving house) to the southwest and Temple III to the northwest.
+They were built around a plaza in the centre, with Temple I to the northeast of the plaza, Temple V (built on the location of the weaving house) to the southwest and Temple III to the northwest.
 Temples I and V were built parallel to the length of the plaza, but Temple III had an entrance which faced the plaza.

 These temples were the first known ancient Greek temples on the Italian Peninsula.
-The Greek colony Sybaris was founded around the same time, in 720 BC.
-There is no evidence to suggest that the site suffered a violent takeover by the Greek colonists, so it is more likely that the Oenotrians and the Greeks co-operated in the construction of the temples at a time when Greek religion was transmitted to the Oenotrian culture.
+The Greek colony Sybaris was founded around the same time in 720 BC and it is likely that the Oenotrians and the Greeks co-operated in the construction of the temples at a time when Greek religion was transmitted to the Oenotrian culture.